abhilashkakumanu1/100DaysOfCode-log/README.md

 Finished part1 exercises (1.6 - 1.14).
 After that, started reading part2.
 Till now I haven't made any notes.
 Should focus on completing the part2 theory and notes for everything.

+### Day 4: October 28 Wednesday - 6:00 Hrs

+Finished part2 exercises (2.1 - 2.10).
+I am starting to love React because of this course.
+The way in which the concepts are slowly sinking in through exercises is superb!
+Looking forward for more...